Convergent Technologies: NGEN

-The AWS was replaced by the modular NGEN (Next Generation) workstation in late 1983, based on the Intel 80186 microprocessor.
+The AWS was replaced by the modular NGEN (Next Generation) workstation in late 1983, based initially on the Intel 80186 microprocessor.
+Convergent was Intel's first customer for the 80186, and the first NGEN was beta-tested using an early release of the new microprocessor.
+Convergent engineer Greg Walsh found and diagnosed a bug in the silicon, which Intel corrected in subsequent releases of the 80186.
 To Burroughs (and Unisys) users the NGEN was known as the B25 and to Prime Computer users as the Prime Producer 200.
 Bull sold the NGEN as the Questar 400, and NCR sold it as the WorkSaver 300.
 The NGEN was also sold with an MS-DOS version running on top of CTOS.
 It was sold as the M1000 by McDonnell Douglas Computer Systems Company (previously known as Microdata Corporation) who included a copy of their Pick-based Reality relational database which ran on MS-DOS.
 Datapoint released the NGEN as the Vista-PC running MS-DOS.
 Mohawk Data Sciences released the NGEN-based MDS HERO, and Telenorma/Bosch released the Isy.
 Other OEMs were the Gould Power Station and A. B. Dick Knowledge Worker.

-Later models - the NGEN Series 286 (Burroughs B28), 386 (Burroughs B38), and 386i (Burroughs B39) - kept pace with Intel CPU development through the Intel 80386.
+Later models - the NGEN Series 286 (Burroughs B28), 386 (Burroughs B38), and 386i (Burroughs B39) - kept pace with Intel CPU development through the Intel 80286 and Intel 80386.
+CTOS was reissued as a protected-mode (large address space) operating system with virtual memory.
 (A successor to the NGEN called the SuperGen and based on the Intel 80486 was introduced in 1993 by Unisys, approximately 5 years after it had acquired Convergent Technologies.)